software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 ### `onHeaderBackButtonClicked` (Android only)

 A callback that gets called when the native header back button is clicked on Android and `enableNativeBackButtonDismissal` is set to `false`.
-It dismises the screen using `navigation.pop()`.

 ### `onWillAppear`